bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Weather/SI_CH3_Weather Oracles.md

 | 8 | Persistent - Several hours |
 | 9 | Persistent - Several hours |
 | 10 | Relentless - More than a day |
-^table-OclFoulWeather-Duration
+^table-Foul-Weather-Duration

 ## Oracle: Cursed Weather
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Weather#^Cursed-Weather]]`<br>Time: `dice: [[OT_ISSI_Weather#^Time-Of-Day]]`<br>Duration: `dice: [[OT_ISSI_Weather#^Duration]]` | Guidance
 > To learn the duration of foul or cursed weather, roll a single oracle die.
 1–2 is fleeting (hour or less).
 3–9 is persistent (several hours).
-0/10 is relentless (more than a day). ^guidance-OclCursedWeather
+0/10 is relentless (more than a day). ^guidance-Cursed-Weather

 | dice: 1d100 | Result |
 | :---: | --- |